 Fraud or forgery: If the Will is found to be fraudulent or forged.

 Incorrectly executed: If the Will is not executed in accordance with the requirements of Australian law, it may be contested.

-If any of the above are resonating with your concerns over a will, you may have a valid claim to bring to court.
-Whether your’e a related family member, a spouse, partner or someone with a ‘close personal relationship’ aka a good friend, you may be eligible to contest from lack of provision or other concerns.
-In making a ruling, the court will take into account your character and behaviour before and after death of the deceased, as well as any personal contributions towards the deceased’s assets or welfare.
+If any of the above resonates with your concerns over a Will, you may have a valid claim to bring to court.
+Whether you're a related family member, a spouse, partner or someone with a ‘close personal relationship’ aka a good friend, you may be eligible to contest from lack of provision or other concerns.

 Gather evidence: Collect any evidence that you believe supports your case, such as witness statements or medical records.